SolCharms/Betelgeuse/README.md

 ## Supplementing a Futures Contract

 Additional tokens (of the same mint) can be added to a futures contract at any point up until the expiry timestamp.
 Similarly, unsold tokens can be withdrawn with the same constraint on time.
 However, the Token Swap Ratios cannot be changed.
-This is due to the fractional nature of the futures contract and the fact that these ratios will have been 'locked in' for any fractionalized purchase.
+This is due to the fractional nature of the futures contract and the fact that these ratios will have been 'locked in' for any previous fractionalized purchase.
 To effectively achieve the same result, unsold futures contract tokens can be withdrawn and a new futures contract with different Token Swap Ratios can be created.

-To add tokens to a futures contract do:
+Let's add supplemental tokens to the futures contract with account address CPhNHFjrfRmZveTq9C9oPryKjy3oMhMQKRHcJBghSnCd by doing:

     dex-cli supplement-future -c CPhNHFjrfRmZveTq9C9oPryKjy3oMhMQKRHcJBghSnCd -s HQcCKkzw6RWUuv34vkp586jehJwyszs5wN6Nz4PvseTG -a 1000000